AnjaanKhadka/IMDB_review_sentiment_analysis/readme.md

 # Sentiment analysis on IMDB movie review dataset

 I have trained a sequential CNN model for the task.
+I initially started training a transformer model (distilbert) which should have yeild better results.
+Byt it took very long time to train.
+Thus I opted for small CNN model to achieve.
+This has resulted in over-fit model.

 ## Dataset